 You may upload files of documents that you have created.
 You may not upload or share documents that you have purchased elsewhere and/or that you do not own the rights to.
 This includes marketing materials, handouts, record keeping, curriculum materials etc. If you would like to recommend a resource, please provide a link or the contact information for the original source.

 We’re all Montessorians here and we treat each other with respect.
 Speak kindly and with understanding.
 Disagreements are fine, but please approach all conversations with the attitude of seeking to learn.
-In that vein, no professional Montessori training or background will be considered superior/inferior to another.
-We all interpret Montessori in our own unique way.
+Many of our members turn to this group for emotional support during the inevitably difficult moments school leaders face from time to time.
+Please be kind and supportive.
+If you can’t, then please refrain from commenting.

 FEEDBACK FROM MEMBERS